-Lamont County COVID-19 ResponseLamont County recognizes the seriousness of the current situation regarding COVID-19 and is taking appropriate measures to deal with the pandemic.
+Lamont County COVID-19 ResponseLamont County recognizes the seriousness of the current situation regarding COVID-19 and is taking appropriate measures to ensure the safety of staff and ratepayers, according to Alberta Health Guidelines.
+Any questions about Lamont County's response, program changes, or about COVID-19 in Alberta can be directed to the Communications Coordinator.

 Lamont County Official COVID-19 News Release - March 16, 2020